catherineisonline/travel-with-catherine/README.md

 ```

-The reCAPTCHA widget will show a warning message to claim that it's only for testing purpose.
+The reCAPTCHA widget will show a warning message to claim that it's only for testing purposes.
 Please do not use these keys for your production traffic.
 You can read more about it [here](https://developers.google.com/recaptcha/docs/faq#id-like-to-run-automated-tests-with-recaptcha.-what-should-i-do).

 ## License  <a id="license"></a>

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/catherineisonline/travel-with-catherine/blob/main/LICENSE) file for details.
-Youa free to use this project in ypur portofilio.
+You are free to use this project in your portfolio.
 Please do not use my images as your own or use them outside this project.
 You are free to use them as long as it doesn't say they belong to you and you captured the places you have not even seen.
 Thank you